ucsb-cs56-pconrad/spring-boot-github-oauth-demo03/README.md

 ## Running on localhost with https

-NOTE: If you are running Java version 11 on your machine, you will have trouble with this version of the app.
-Instead, use this version: TBD
+NOTE:** If you are running *Java version 11** on your machine, you will have trouble with this version of the app.
+Instead, use this version: <https://github.com/ucsb-cs56-f18/spring-boot-github-oauth-demo02-java11>

+You can check your java version via `javac -version`

 1. If you want to be able to test on localhost with https, configure the key store.
    * This is a self-signed certificate, and does NOT offer security; it is only for testing purposes